 Change the last paragraph as follows:

-If the beginning of such reception does not occur during the first slot time following a SIFS, then the origi-nator may perform error recovery by retransmitting a BlockAckReq frame or an MU-BAR frame PIFS after the previous BlockAckReq frame or an MU-BAR frame when both of the following conditions are met:
+If the beginning of such reception does not occur during the first slot time following a SIFS, then the origi-nator may perform error recovery by retransmitting a BlockAckReq frame or a GCR MU-BAR Trigger frame PIFS after the previous BlockAckReq frame or a GCR MU-BAR Trigger frame when both of the following conditions are met:

 — The carrier sense mechanism (see 10.3.2.1 (CS mechanism)) indicates that the medium is idle at the TxPIFS slot boundary (defined in 10.3.7 (DCF timing relations)) after the expected start of a Block- Ack frame, and

-— The remaining duration of the GCR TXOP is longer than the total time required to retransmit the GCR BlockAckReq frame or an MU-BAR frame plus one slot time.
+— The remaining duration of the GCR TXOP is longer than the total time required to retransmit the GCR BlockAckReq frame or a GCR MU-BAR Trigger frame plus one slot time. (#3211, 3212, 9695, 9864)

 NOTE 3—If an originator fails to receive a BlockAck frame in response to a BlockAckReq frame and there is insufficient time to transmit a recovery frame, the AP retransmits the BlockAckReq frame in a new TXOP.